-Yes!
-Firework displays no longer have to be loud, there is a range of products which are classed as low noise and we have spent time sourcing the best of them!
+Yes and No!
+Firework displays no longer have to be loud, there is a range of products which are classed as lower noise and we have spent time sourcing the best of them!
 I (Chris) was recently on BBC News and BBC Radio talking about quiet fireworks and how we design quiet shows for our clients so its something we know a thing or two about.

 There are a number of different low noise fireworks, for example there are effects which do not have loud bangs to spread the effect out in the sky but rather gently pop the effect out and let it gently float down (as is caught quite nicely in the photo above).
 Other effects are simply just smaller and therefore don’t create as much noise when functioning.
 We all remember fountains from our childhood garden fireworks displays which do not create much noise, these effects (only larger) along with coloured flares and other ground effects are also very low noise.